CarloHan/CarloHan.github.io/source/_posts/A-Concise-Introduction-to-the-EV-Charging-Process.md

   Electrical schematic diagram of the signaling circuit
 </div>

 This diagram shows a SAE J1772 connector, there are 5 pins through the connection.
 Pin 1 is Live wire, Pin 2 is Neutral wire, Pin 3 is PE(Protective Earth), Pin 4 is CP(Control Pilot) and Pin 5 is PP(Proximity Pilot).

 Before plugging the connector, the EVSE controller puts constant $+12V$ on CP.
 Once the connector was plugged, the current loop CP-PE is connected permanently on the vehicle side via a $2.74k\Omega$ resistor($R3$), and it making a voltage drop down from $+12V$ to $+9V$.
 The EVSE controller detected the voltage difference, switch($K2$) the constant supply to a $1kHz$ square wave($PWM$, amplitude $\pm12V$).
 The charging will be activated by the vehicle by adding parallel $1.3k\Omega$ resistor($R2$) resulting in a voltage drop to $+6V$, or by adding a parallel $270\Omega$ resistor for a required ventilation resulting in a voltage drop to $+3V$.
 Once the EVSE detected the activated voltage, the relay on the Neutral wire and Live wire is closed, and the charging start.
 The following table shows the threshold for different states.

 <div class="box">
   <img src="https://raw.githubusercontent.com/CarloHan/pic-blog/master/pictures/20210430225739.jpg" alt="Pilot signal states" />
   Pilot signal states
 </div>

-In fact, all of the voltage out of the range will be considered an error.
+In fact, for any voltage out of the range will be considered as an error.

 ### Current limit